explorer436/explorer-git-repo/HelpfulTools.md

 IDEs :

-       Eclipse (Plugins : TestNG, EclEmma Code Coverage, Spring Tools 4), Visual Studio Code :
+* Eclipse (Plugins : TestNG, EclEmma Code Coverage, Spring Tools 4),
+* Visual Studio Code :
-              Themes:
+	* Themes:
-                     azure (nice theme but it doesn't apply to file menu on the left) light theme (I like to use it in daylight), GitHub Theme (nice theme that applies to file menu on the left)
+		* azure (nice theme but it doesn't apply to file menu on the left)
+		* light theme (I like to use it in daylight),
+		* GitHub Theme (nice theme that applies to file menu on the left)
+	* Plugins:
-              Plugins: Language Support for Java,
+		* Language Support for Java
-                       Debugger for Java,
+		* Debugger for Java
-                       haskell-linter,
+		* haskell-linter
-                       Haskell Syatax Highlighting,
+		* Haskell Syatax Highlighting
-                       Open in Vim,
+		* Open in Vim
-                       Vim plugin for Visual Studio Code (this cuts down the pain of setting up something like Emacs) jEdit : Plugins: Project Viewer (Not as useful as other editors)
+		* Vim plugin for Visual Studio Code (this cuts down the pain of setting up something like Emacs)
+		* Markdown preview
+* jEdit : Plugins: Project Viewer (Not as useful as other editors)

-Text editors : Vim
+Text editors :

+* Vim

+Browsers :

+* Firefox(lastpass, instapaper)
-Browsers : Firefox(lastpass, instapaper), Tor browser
+* Tor browser

+Miscellaneous :

-Miscellaneous : Calibre ebook viewer
+* Calibre ebook viewer

 -----------------------------------------------------------------------------------------